quantenlabor/hass-led-panel/README.md

 - Adafruit Neopixel
 - HTTP Client

+I'll build on a "clean" computer and see if other non-default libraries are needed.

 In the sketch, adjust #define NUM_PIXELS 10 to the number of LEDs you decided on.
 One column of 5 LEDs works well with a 6x10" frame, as do two columns of 5 for a total of 10 LEDs.
 For my relatives, I keep it simple with 5 LEDs (WiFi, home router, Google aka "the Internet", the family email server, and their bank) while my own setup currently has 10.